jirban/jirban-jira/README.md

 * just the UI steps (if working on purely display logic)
 * or both the UI steps and the SDK steps if you are working on something involving the server.
 The SDK steps will package the jar containing the plugin.

 When JIRA is started for the first time (e.g. running `atlas-run`) you should enable the Agile feature by acquiring an evaluation license (it is valid for at least a month, and you can extend it), or buying the license (it is $10).
 You will need account on https://my.atlassian.com.
 To enable the Agile feature, go to Jira Administration (the cog icon in the top right corner), and select Applications.
 Then install the Jira Software Application.
+After this step you will see Software Project Type in addition to default Business Project Type when creating new project or listing projects via View All Projects item in Projects menu.

 ### SDK
 These commands happen from the root folder of the project (i.e where `pom.xml` is located).
 I normally use one window for running the server instance and another to package the project.
 Stopping and starting the server takes a lot of time.